-Along the north wall of Rumney Marsh Burial Ground are two plaques which commemorate the burials of men, women, and children who were slaves in Rumney Marsh and Chelsea during the Eighteenth Century.
+Along the north wall of Rumney Marsh Burial Ground are two plaques which commemorate the burials of African-American men, women, and children, most of whom were enslaved in Rumney Marsh and Chelsea during the Eighteenth Century.
 The plaques implore us to “never forget that they were human beings who contributed to our community’s history.”
-The information on the plaques, which seems to be based on the 1897 map of the burial ground, provides us with names, dates of death, approximate ages, and occasionally the names of the people they served.
+The information on the plaques, which seems to be based on the 1897 map of the burial ground, provides us with names, dates of death, approximate ages, and occasionally the names of the people they were enslaved by.

 – Jack, slave of Samuel Pratt, died February 14, 1702, age nearly 100.

 – Fortune, Negro man, died September 30, 1794, of great age.

 – Sampson Bassett, a free Negro man, died April 12, 1826, age 86.

 – Parker Bassett, black boy, died August 11, 1818, drowned in one of the clay pits, age 9.

 – Miss Ann Bassett, died 1828, age unknown.